zenml-io/zenml/examples/label_studio_annotation/README.md

 ### 🧽 Clean up

-In order to clean up, delete any relevant cloud infrastructure that was created above (the S3 bucket is the main one, along with any permissions) and the remaining ZenML references.
+In order to clean up, delete any relevant cloud infrastructure that was created above (the cloud storage bucket is the main one, along with any permissions and whatever secrets or secrets vaults you created) and the remaining ZenML references.

 ```shell